Seb-geospatial/BlenderMapDEM/README.md

 This module is ultimately centered around its `renderDEM()` function which interfaces with Blender in order to generate a 3D rendered hillshade map using an input DEM image file.

 ### What is DEM Data?
 A digital elevation model (DEM) is a 3D representation of a terrain's surface, created using remote sensing technologies to model the elevation of the ground.
-A DEM image is simply a visual representation of a digital elevation model (DEM), created by rendering the elevation data in a way that is easy to understand and interpret.
 Typically, within a DEM image each pixel carries its elevation data as values closer to white are higher and values closer to black are lower.
 These images can be fed into Blender to visualize this information in 3D space, creating high quality "hillshade" maps for use in cartography.

 <br/>